iamnotpi/OOP-Project/README.md

 # OOP Project
 A mini face detection project using OpenCV Java.

-1. In YuNet.java I used a Face Detection YuNet model, which I also provided the raw version to download in the `/resources` directory.

-2. All related models are stored in the `models` directory.
+All related models are stored in the `models` directory.

 ## Notes
 Running the `FaceDetectorYN.detect(Mat image, Mat faces)` returns a 2D cv::Mat of shape [num_faces, 15]: